 In the historical past, it was discovered gold could be purified by fire in a charcoal smelting furnace with common salt.
 Other methods for extracting gold and silver from complex ore include cupellation with lead and amalgamation with mercury.
 The Holy Bible makes reference to gold refining in Proverbs 17:3 “The fining pot is for silver and the furnace for gold”.
 A fining pot was a crucible used to recover silver.

 Gold has been prized since earliest times for use in statues, icons, coinage and jewelry.
 Intricately sculptured objects and jewelry were found in tombs in Iraq and Egypt where Jason and the Argonauts searched for the Golden Fleece.
-In Biblical times, placer miners used sheep fleece to capture gold in primitive sluices
+In Biblical times, placer miners used sheep fleece to capture gold in primitive sluices.

-mine, Australia.
-Photo - courtesy of
+Fancy diamonds from the Argyle mine, Australia.
+Photo - courtesy of Rio Tinto. |

 In 2001, it was estimated that 2,870 tons of gold had been mined in the world: 80% was used in jewelry, much of which was sold to consumers in India, Europe and the US.
 In many Asian countries, such as India, Thailand and China, gold is important in religious ceremonies and social occasions.
 It is regarded throughout much of the world as the basis of financial value, particularly in developing countries.